Uncovering Drugs for You

-Medical ID is your personal health information that we use to personalize your Medzii risk.
-You can add your medications, conditions, and allergies to Medical ID to store your record in one place.
-If your current medications have any interactions with other medications, your conditions or food, you’ll see the interactions and their severity level in the My Interactions section of the Medical ID.
+If your current medications have any interactions with other medications, your conditions or food, you’ll see the interactions and their severity level in the Interactions section of the Profile.

-When you search for a drug or supplement, you will also see the Medzii risk personalized based on your Medical ID.
+When you search for a drug or supplement, you will also see the Medzii risk personalized based on your Profile.